Book Clubs

 Dates are in the Events section of the website

-If you would like to join us, and expand your bookish horizons, you will need to purchase the Goldfinch Book Club subscription available in the Store from mid-December (details below).
+If you would like to join us, and expand your bookish horizons, you can purchase the Goldfinch Book Club subscription available in the Store (details below).

 More Info.